On Air Now

-Even though the NFL game takes place in the USA, it’s become just as huge over here in the UK with a lot of sports fans staying up late to watch the match and, of course, the halftime show.
+Even though the NFL game takes place in the USA, it’s become just as huge over here in the UK with thousands of people staying up late to watch the match and, of course, the halftime performance.

-J.Lo and Shakira announced their performance on social media, promising “it doesn’t get any bigger than this”.
+J.Lo and Shakira were announced as the halftime show performers in September, promising at the time “it doesn’t get any bigger than this”.

-They then said in a joint interview their performance will “represent the Latino community” as well as marking a new milestone for the USA.
+They also said in a joint interview their performance will “represent the Latino community” as well as marking a new milestone for the USA.